 - Dialectical Behavior Therapy (DBT; 2 hour skills group; 1 hour therapist consultation group supervision)

 - Elective Experiences (3 half days or 12 hours per week)

-- Couples Training Clinic (weekly live observation and group supervision)
+- Couple and Family Training Clinic (CFTC) (weekly live observation and group supervision)

 - Peer case consultation (weekly)

 - Supervision: Individual and group as well as peer case consultation

 Supervision: An intern in the general psychology track can expect 3 hours of individual face-to-face supervision per week.
 Additional weekly group supervision activities include 1 hour of peer case consultation, 1 hour of DBT therapist consultation, and 1.5 hours of live couple/family clinic consultation.

 - UW Psychiatry Outpatient Clinic (OPC): Interns see outpatients for evaluation and consultation as well as individual, couple/family, and group psychotherapy.
 Patients are quite diverse diagnostically ranging from adjustment disorders to severe and complex mood and personality disorders.
 Interventions offered are consistent with evidence-informed outpatient clinical practice (e.g., CBT, IPT, ACT, DBT, Couples/Family Therapy, and mindfulness-informed approaches).
 Most patients served in the clinic are Caucasian (approximately 90%) although they range broadly in age and socioeconomic background.